Estate Litigation

 Most estate litigation in Allegheny County begins with a petition filed in the Orphans’ Court Division of the Court of Common Pleas.
 The petition identifies the dispute, the relief sought, and the factual basis for the claim.
 The court may schedule a hearing, order interim relief such as freezing estate assets, or require the executor to file an accounting before the matter proceeds.

 Estate litigation follows procedural rules specific to the Orphans’ Court, which differ from general civil litigation in several important respects.
-The firm’s familiarity with Orphans’ Court practice in Allegheny County, including the local rules, the judges, and the procedural expectations, is a practical advantage in contested matters.
-For an overview of how estate administration and probate work outside of contested proceedings, see our page on the standard probate process.
+The firm’s familiarity with Orphans’ Court practice in Allegheny County, including local rules, the judges, and procedural expectations, is a practical advantage in contested matters.
+For an overview of how the standard probate process in Pennsylvania works when administration is uncontested, see our page on estate administration and probate.

 Stephen H. Lebovitz is an estate litigation attorney at Lebovitz & Lebovitz, P.A. in Swissvale, Pennsylvania, representing beneficiaries, executors, and fiduciaries in contested estate matters throughout Allegheny County and southwestern Pennsylvania.